 All applicants must provide three letters of recommendation addressing their life of faith and prayer in addition to the usual credentials for admission to the Graduate School.
 It would be helpful to the admission committee if the applicant provided a short letter of introduction explaining their reasons for seeking the degree and or certificate.
 All materials should be sent to the Graduate School.

 Degree in Christian Spirituality

-• Master of Arts with a Major in Christian Spirituality (p.
-58)
+• M.A., Christian Spirituality (p.
+81)

 Certificates offered through Christian Spirituality